Behavioral Intervention/Threat Assessment Team (BIT) 4.602

 Decisions and reports will be made to appropriate parties as soon as information becomes available.

-The BIT has full investigatory authority when reviewing the alleged concern(s) in order to properly evaluate the student’s behavior.
+The BIT has full investigatory authority when reviewing the alleged concern(s) to evaluate the student’s behavior properly.

 The BIT has the right to: